chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 Concretely, these structure fields are defined as follows:

 client_shares
-: A list of PAKEShare values, each one with a distinct NamedPAKE algorithm.
+: A list of PAKEShare values, each one with a distinct PAKEScheme algorithm.

 client_identity
 : The client identity used for the PAKE.
 It may be empty.